Thursday, May 16, 2019

 Part 1

-So, to go back to the initial subject of this post, which is the weight, thickness, and heaviness of the wine bottles, the 2000s (and 2010s) saw a lot of Châteaux having their labels or bottles especially embossed or engraved or redesigned for the celebration of the millennium or specific dates and anniversaries of certain events or people.
+So, to return to the initial subject of this post, which is the weight, thickness, and heaviness of wine bottles, the 2000s (and 2010s) saw many Châteaux having their labels or bottles especially embossed, engraved, or redesigned to celebrate the millennium or specific dates and anniversaries of certain events or people.

 Bordeaux Engraved Bottles and Special Labels Examples by ©LeDomduVin 2019